 Details of the Time Season 2 plot are also yet to be disclosed by the BBC.
 Although, as Radio Times reports, the show’s lead stars Sean Bean and Stephen Graham will not be reprising their roles in the new season, which will centre around a brand new story in an all-female prison.

-Bean plays imprisoned Mark Cobden, a teacher, husband, and father, who is overcome with guilt following his crime and even welcomes his sentence.
-According to the official synopsis, Cobden befriends caring cop Eric McNally (played by Graham), who is trying to protect those in his charge.
-Per BBC One, things get dicey when one of the “most dangerous inmates identifies his weakness” and Eric “faces an impossible choice between his principles and his love for his family.”
+The first season of Time followed imprisoned Mark Cobden, a teacher, husband, and father who is overcome with guilt following his crime and welcomes his sentence.
+According to the official synopsis, Cobden befriends caring cop Eric McNally who is trying to protect those in his charge.
+Per BBC One, things get dicey when one of the “most dangerous inmates identifies his weakness” and Eric “faces an impossible choice between; between his principles and his family.”

-Joining Bean and Graham in the cast is Siobhan Finneran (Happy Valley, The Other One), Sue Johnston (The Royle Family, Downton Abbey) and Hannah Walters (This is England, Pirates of the Caribbean).
+Bean and Cobden were joined in the Season 1 cast by Siobhan Finneran (Happy Valley, The Other One), Sue Johnston (The Royale Family, Downton Abbey), Hannah Walters (This is England), and David Calder (Rush), among others.

 Time Season 2 Release Date

 As news of the show’s renewal was only announced in March 2022, details of a Time Season 2 air date are yet to be confirmed by the BBC.
 We will update with any news regarding the show’s return the minute it becomes available.

 Filming of the first series took place in and around Liverpool, and was written by acclaimed writer Jimmy McGovern.
 Speaking ahead of the show’s Season 1 debut, lead co-star Bean said it was a “real privilege” to be working alongside McGovern.